 Fat Protein Efficient (FPS) – Fat-burning metabolism

 This type of metabolism burns mostly fat with some carbs (about 10 to 15 percent).
-It’s also called ketogenic or ketone-burning metabolism because it produces ketones, which are made up of molecules that result when your body breaks down fat for energy instead of glucose from carbohydrates.
+It’s also called ketogenic or ketone-burning metabolism because it produces ketones, made up of molecules that result when your body breaks down fat for energy instead of glucose from carbohydrates.

 Carbohydrate Sensitive (CS) – Carb-burning metabolism